zcaceres/MPC/Student-Handbook/StudentHandbook.md

 <b>Grading During Bootcamp</b>
 Student’s grades are calculated for each subject as follows:

-One Third: MPCafé
+One Half: MPCafé Performance
-One Third: Subject Review or Essay
+One Half: Subject Review or Essay
-One Third: Attendance in Core Discussions and Experiences

 Each of these components is graded three ways.

-One Third: Student's Evaluation
+One Third: Student’s Evaluation
-One Third: Tutor's Evaluation
+One Third: Tutor’s Evaluation
 One Third: Peer Evaluation

 We use participatory grading for each assignment.
 Students evaluate themselves for one third of their grade in each area.
 Peers (or the MPCafé crowd) evaluate students for an additional third.
-An expert mentor from the program evaluates students for the final one third.
+An expert tutor from the program evaluates students for the final one third.

 <b>Rubrics</b>
-<i>MPCafé</i>
-How original is the work or argument made in this presentation?
-(1-10) How engaging was the speaker’s performance?
-(1-10)
-Is the speaker knowledgeable about his/her topic?
-(1-10)
-Comments:
+<b>MPCafé</b>
+The rubric is available here.

-Student did not arrive to MPCafé.
+Student did not do a performance.
 (0/10)

-<i>Essay or Book Review</i>
+Essay or Book Review
-Use Writer’s Studio Rubrics
+Use Writer’s Studio Rubric

 Student did not turn in an essay.
 (0/10)

-<i>Participation/Attendance</i>
-Tutor takes attendance.

-Did the person attend and arrive on time?
-(10 if yes to both.
-5 if late.
-0 if did not attend) Student was absent.
-(0/10)

-<i>Dialogues</i>
+Peer-to-Peer Feedback on Dialogues
 Students receive peer-to-peer feedback during dialogues.
 At the start of each discussion, students are randomly assigned another student’s name.
 Student’s fill out a feedback sheet for their assigned student and give it to the student at the end of each dialogue.
-This feedback is in narrative form and does not receive a grade.
+This feedback is in narrative form and does not receive a grade.pa

+<b>Final Averages</b>
+Final Averages
-Each evaluation operates on a scale of 1-10.
+Each evaluation operates on a scale of 1–10.
 Final scores for all three elements are averaged and students receive a letter grade (A, B, C, D, F) according to the outcome.

-<b>Final Averages</b>
 Letter Grade

 F: 1 - 1.9